causti-co/website/ideas.md

 how to be good at things
   presentations, writing
     cooking-show technique
+    script, what are slides for
-how to program
-  how do i approach a problem
-no robots allowed
+    my writing techniques, skeleton and meat, paragraph iteration how to program how do i approach a problem no robots allowed